Calculated formula questions

 Important: The formula's not visible to students, MyBeckett uses it to determine the correct answer.

 d.
-Under Options, set the Answer Range to zero if the answer must be exact.
+Options, set the Answer Range to zero if the answer must be exact.
 Alternatively, set a range for correct answers.
 You can also Allow Partial Credit and select Units Required.
 If you do so, more options appear.

 In the preceding example image: